-Four main concepts for large-scale UTES have been developed and demonstrated in the last decades (see Figure).
+Four main concepts for large-scale UTES have been developed and demonstrated in the last decades (see Figure 1).
 Each of these concepts has different capabilities with respect to storage capacity, storage efficiency, possible capacity rates for charging and discharging, requirements on local ground conditions and on system boundary conditions.

 The TES technologies of interest for this international collaboration are aquifer and pit thermal energy storage (ATES and PTES), where ATES use naturally occurring self-contained layers of ground water, so called aquifers, for heat storage and PTES are made of an artificial pool filled with storage material and closed by a lid.
 These TES types offer cost-effective solutions for large-scale applications.
-Where applicable, these TES types have a significant cost advantage compared to conventional heat stores.
-Cost levels of less than 50 €/m3 have been reached and are particularly interesting for DHC applications with a low number of storage cycles (e.g. long-term or seasonal storage of cold or heat).
+Where applicable, these TES types have a significant cost advantage compared to conventional heat stores like e.g. above-ground steel tanks.
+Cost levels of less than $50 \notin/m^3$ have been reached and are particularly interesting for DHC applications with a low number of storage cycles (e.g. long-term or seasonal storage of cold or heat).

-Figure: Overview of available underground thermal energy storage concepts (Solites)
+Figure 1: Overview of available underground thermal energy storage concepts (Solites)